tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 	* Translate mode
 	* Create template mode

-Each mode contains unique settings, that described in more detail here :ref:`modes`
+Each mode contains unique settings, that described in more detail here :ref:`modes`.

 Random TRS
 ==========